 - User name

-You will need an FTP program to access the files system.
+You will need an SFTP program to access the file system.
 I personally use Transmit, but there are others like FileZilla and CyberDuck.
 Using the credentials, you can log into the account and access any of the files that make up your website.